-This area of research aims to evaluate the effect that serious gaming has on these executive functions using the latest technology and innovative tools, ranging from Tablet/ PC-Gaming to immersive environments such as virtual reality.
+Our aim is to evaluate the effect that serious gaming has on executive functions (ExF) using the latest technology and innovative tools, ranging from tablets and computers to fully immersive environments such as virtual reality and enclosed gaming arenas.

 Measuring executive functions can be done using computerized tests in order to unravel the mysteries of how some individuals are able to process a large amount of information and make rational decisions despite being in high pressured environments like sport.